 In CHOICE PAGE, the user can press numeric key then ENTER to choose the functional lists.
-After entering each functional list, press , to move cursor to destination.
-If number expresses the settings, the user can use numeric and decimal keys or RPG to set value, then press ENTER to confirm.
-If the settings are expressed by words, the user can turn RPG to choose, then press ENTER to confirm.
+After entering each functional list, press \checkmark , \checkmark to move cursor to destination.
+If the setting are expressed by number, the user can use numeric and decimal keys or RPG to set value, then press ENTER to confirm.
+If the setting is expressed by words, the user can turn RPG to choice, then press ENTER to confirm.

-If there are ▲ or ▼ patterns in right-down side of display, it means there are functional list on last page or next page.
-The user can press SHIFT then ▲ or ▼ to change page.
+If there are \checkmark or \checkmark patterns in right-down side of display, it means there are functional list on last page or next page.
+The user can press SHIFT then \checkmark or \checkmark to change page.
 If finish the setting, press PAGE/EXIT to return to CHOICE PAGE.